Avali-Triage-Team/Avali/README.md

 If you have the know-how to code everything yourself, feel free to make a Fork, make your changes, then make a Pull Request.
 Chances are I'll take a glance over what you added then just plop it in.
 Please test your additions before you make the pull request.

-# How to make a fewture yourself and make the pull request
+# How to make a feature yourself and make the pull request
 1: Download, install, and log into the Github Desktop client

 2: Click "Clone to Desktop" on this page